To trade Forex signals successfully, learn about:

 Margin – The capital that we will need to deposit in ratio to the capital we want to trade with (a percentage of the trading amount).
 For example, let’s assume that we deposit $10, using a 5% margin.
 We can now trade with $200 ($10 is 5% of $200).
-Say we bought euro in a ratio of 1 euro = 2 dollars, we bought 100 Euros at $200 with which we are trading.
+Say we bought euro in ratio of 1 euro = 2 dollars, we bought 100 Euros with $200 with which we are trading.
 After one hour the EUR/USD ratio goes up from 2 to 2.5.
 BAM!
-We have gathered a $50 profit because our 200 Euros are now worth $250 (ratio = 2.5).
+We have gathered a $50 profit, because our 200 Euros are now worth $250 (ratio = 2.5).
 Closing our position, we exit with $50 earnings, all this with an initial investment of $10!!
 Imagine that in return for your initial deposits you get “loans” (without having to worry to pay them back) from your broker, to trade with.

 Leverage – Risk level of your trade.
 Leverage is the degree of credit you wish to get from your broker on your investment when opening a trade (position).
 The leverage that you ask for relies on your broker, and most importantly, on whatever you feel comfortable trading with.
 X10 leverage means that in return for a $1,000 transaction, you will be able to trade with $10,000.
 You cannot lose a higher amount than the amount you have deposited in your account.
 Once your account reaches the minimum margin required by your broker, let´s say $10, all your trades will close automatically.